 - Cell line used was an inducible MCF7 Cas9

 - Cellular images with fluorescent markers for nuclei, cellular Cas9-BFP expression and Estrogen receptor expression

 Are you a data, analytical or computer science research group that profiles data sets with algorithms to interrogate patterns in data and link to biological outcomes?
 Our aim is to create a wider insight into this data; leverage by combining with other data sets and develop novel methodologies to extract information from the cellular images.
 We invite you to submit a proposal outlining how your analysis can unlock new insight into this data.

 Preclinical safety data

-Types of preclinical data available include in vivo animal studies in rodent and non-rodent species, which are common regulatory requirements to support progression to clinical studies.
-This comprises of:
+- In vivo animal studies in rodent and non-rodent species that are common regulatory requirements to support of the progression to clinical studies

-- Standard acute and repeat dose studies with clinical observations; serum chemistry and urinalysis measures; and gross pathology and histopathology observations
+- Included are standard acute and repeat dose studies with clinical observations; serum chemistry and urinalysis measures; and gross pathology and histopathology observations

 Oncology combinations data

 In order to accelerate the understanding of oncology drug combination synergies, AstraZeneca is sharing over 11,000 pre-clinical pharmacology data points.
 These data enable you to explore fundamental traits that underlie effective combination treatments and synergistic drug behavior.